 Clinics, Competitions, & Scottish League

 Give your PE a boost with something different, exciting, historic, and teeming with National Pride.
-You can choose from a singular event with a small group and a caber, an internal competition between floors (see below as example), and/or entrance into the Scottish Prison Heavies League (SPHL), with bi-annual competitions and a travelling trophy which could live and be defended in your resistance suite.
-We also offer personal training, and a chance for prisoners to work together toward a common goal (i.e. being the best in Scotland).
+You can choose from a singular event with a small group and a caber, an internal competition between floors (see below as example), and/or entrance into the US Prison Heavies League (USPHL), with bi-annual competitions and a travelling trophy which could live and be defended in your resistance suite.
+We also offer personal training, and a chance for prisoners to work together toward a common goal (i.e. being the best in the US).
 I'm eager to meet and discuss when it suits you.
-Please call 07555219106

 EXAMPLE PROGRAM and FUNDING SOURCE